 In addition to label aggregation, the evaluation of confidence score measurements revealed further advantages of the Crowd-Certain method.
-When analyzing two confidence score measurement techniques, Freq and Beta, we found that our strategy consistently achieved lower Expected Calibration Error (ECE) scores compared to other techniques, such as Tao and Sheng.
+When analyzing two confidence score measurement techniques, Freq and Beta, we found that our strategy consistently achieved lower ECE scores compared to other techniques, such as Tao and Sheng.
 This implies that Crowd-Certain provides better-calibrated predictions, offering a higher level of confidence in the aggregated labels.
-Furthermore, Crowd-Certain also outperformed other techniques in terms of Brier Score Loss across most datasets, indicating a higher accuracy of probabilistic predictions.
+Furthermore, Crowd-Certain also outperformed other techniques in terms of Brier Score across most datasets, indicating a higher accuracy of probabilistic predictions.

 Our results indicate that the choice of aggregation and confidence measurement technique can significantly impact the performance.
-Specifically, the Crowd-Certain technique consistently performed well when combined with the Beta strategy, yielding lower ECE and Brier Score Loss across different numbers of annotators.
+Specifically, the Crowd-Certain technique consistently performed well when combined with the Beta strategy, yielding lower ECE and higher Brier Score across different numbers of workers.
 This suggests that the Crowd-Certain technique can effectively aggregate crowd-sourced labels and produce well-calibrated and sharp confidence scores when applied using the Beta strategy.
-We also noted that increasing the number of annotators does not necessarily improve the performance, as indicated by the general increase in ECE and Brier Score Loss with a higher number of annotators.
-This suggests a trade-off between the number of annotators and the performance, and that the optimal number may depend on the specific context and the chosen techniques.
+We also noted that increasing the number of workers does not necessarily improve the performance, as indicated by the general increase in ECE and decrease (for Freq strategy) in Brier Score with a higher number of workers.
+This suggests a trade-off between the number of workers and the performance, and that the optimal number may depend on the specific context and the chosen techniques.

+%

 \section{Conclusion}\label{sec:crowd.conclusion}